 1. Seasonal staffing assistance

 Tourism-driven communities regularly have seasonal staffing needs that exceed the available local workforce.
 This shortfall makes it difficult to maintain normal operations during seasonal spikes.
-In the winter, this situation is especially common in ski towns.

 – Food and beverage

 – Ski lift operator

 “We loved getting to know our participants and look forward to working with our Account Advisor and Spirit again for next season!” – Aaron O., Restaurant Host Employer

 2. Access to a pool of talented young employees

 Participants on the Work and Travel program are university students who come from a variety of educational backgrounds and can be studying anything from Architecture to Business to Law.
 Many of them have some part-time work experience and are eager to practice their English and interact with customers at an American company.

 Your Spirit Account Advisor will work with you to determine the type of qualifications you are looking for.
 Then, we will identify international candidates that match your requirements.
 Your personal Account Advisor will work with you to determine the best hiring process for your specific situation.

 Spirit sponsors students from around the world, including countries like Turkey, Mongolia, Colombia, and Peru.
 As you can imagine, many of these participants are excited for a real US experience!
 They are also excited to meet new American friends – often their own coworkers – and share their culture.

 As a supervisor, you have an important role to play in fostering these lifelong friendships.
 Host Employers must embrace the cultural exchange purpose of the program and organize or identify monthly American cultural activities that your exchange participants can enjoy outside of their employment.
 Examples include international night dinners, outings to a local hockey game, or a fun movie night out with new American coworkers.
 Following are a few examples of past Spirit participants and their experience in the USA: